Erhan1706/jar-depedency-checker/README.md

    ```
 The program takes as input the name of the main class to analyze as its first argument, followed by a list of paths to JAR files.
 Please ensure that the paths are specified relative to the root directory (by default, the JAR files can be found in `./build/libs`).

 5. (Optional) Add and run tests
    ```sh
    ./gradlew test
    ```

-<u>Note:</u> if you want to add another module, make sure to include the dependency on the `build.gradle.kts` file located at the root directory.
+<ins>Note:</ins> if you want to add another module, make sure to include the dependency on the `build.gradle.kts` file located at the root directory.
 Furthermore, don't forget to run `./gradlew jar` to generate the new jar files.
 ## Implementation
-The algorithm to check if the jars have all the necessary dependencies to run the main class follows the following steps:
+The algorithm to check if the jars have all the necessary dependencies to run the main class executes the following steps:

 - Step 1: Iterate through the list of provided jars and collect all their .class files (`JarAnalyser`)
 - Step 2: Find the class path of the compiled code for the main class (`MainClassAnalyser`).
 - Step 3: Parse the bytecode from the current .class file.
 More specifically, we are parsing the constant pool section and collecting
-all class references - `BytecodeParser` (reference: https://docs.oracle.com/javase/specs/jvms/se7/html/jvms-4.html#jvms-4.4.6).
+all class references - `BytecodeParser` (reference: https://docs.oracle.com/javase/specs/jvms/se7/html/jvms-4.html#jvms-4.4).
 - Step 4: Using a breadth first search traversal, recursively repeat steps 2-4 for all the newly collected .class dependencies.
 Keep track of what dependencies were already checked and repeat until there are no more new dependencies (`MainClassAnalyser`).
 - Step 5: Compare the sets of dependencies from the jars and from the main class, if a certain dependency from the main class is not present on the